tanabe/chrome-extension-sample/README.md

 # Chrome Extension Sample

-This is repository of  [Chrome extension sample](https://developer.chrome.com/extensions/getstarted).
+This is a sample project of [Chrome extension tutorial](https://developer.chrome.com/extensions/getstarted).